-(i) Revenue Recognition
+(h) Revenue Recognition

-The majority of the Company's revenue is generated from monthly service revenues and related professional services from the sale of the LivePerson services.
-Because the Company provides its application as a service, the Company follows the provisions of FASB ASC 605-10-S99, "Revenue Recognition" and ASC 605-25, "Revenue Recognition with Multiple-Element Arrangements."
-The Company charges a monthly fee, which varies by service and client usage.
-The majority of the Company's larger clients also pay a professional services fee related to implementation.
-The Company defers these implementation fees and associated direct costs and recognizes them ratably over the expected term of the client relationship upon commencement of the hosting services.
-The Company may also charge professional service fees related to additional training, business consulting and analysis in support of the LivePerson services.
+The majority of the Company's revenue is generated from monthly service revenues and related professional services from the sale of LivePerson services.
+Because the Company provides its application as a service, the Company follows the provisions of ASC 605-10-S99, "Revenue Recognition" and 605-25, "Revenue Recognition with Multiple-Element Arrangements."
+The Company charges a monthly fee, which varies by type of service, the level of client usage and website traffic, and in some cases, the number of orders placed via the Company's online engagement solutions.